mcassaniti/msdha/examples/postgresql/README.md

 You will need to force the initial backend to become a master to bootstrap the backend setup.
 To do so, make sure only 1 backend is running and create the file `/archives/force_master`.
 Once the file is removed more backends can be added.
+This has been added so that all backends will wait until they are streaming WAL updates from the master before being marked ready.